Easy Fresh Herb and Lemon White Bean Dip (vegan)

 I am a big believer that fresh and wholesome ingredients taste better.
 You will not find any processed ingredients in this healthy vegan dip only simple ingredients.

-Beans: You will use cannellini beans or also known as Great Northern Beans for this recipe.
+Beans: You will use cannellini beans also known as Great Northern Beans for this recipe.
 I have not tried any other variety and I would recommend sticking to that type.

 Fresh garlic: I highly recommend fresh garlic for this recipe and not garlic powder.
 You will taste the difference.